bluerobotics/ardusub-gitbook/developers/full-parameter-list.md

 *Note: This parameter is for advanced users*

-This sets the GPS horizontal position observation noise.
-Increasing it reduces the weighting of GPS horizontal position measurements.
+This sets the GPS horizontal position or external navigation system position observation noise.
+Increasing it reduces the weighting of GPS horizontal position or external navigation system position measurements.

 - Range: 0.1 10.0